pauldennis2/TextQuest/JsonApiDoc.md

 Room:
 * speechTriggers - similar to Riddles, triggered when a hero speaks a given phrase
 * onSearch - when a Hero searches (a specific location)
+* onEnter - when a Hero enters the room

 Items:
 * onDrop - when an item is dropped by the player
 * onUse - when an item is used

 Monsters:
-* onDeath - when a monster dies
-* onDamage - when a monster takes damage
+* onDealDamage - triggered when the monster deals damage to the player
-* onHit - when a monster scores a hit

 Obstacles:
 * onAttempt - when someone attempts an obstacle